heisenberg-88/setOnclickListner_mynotes/README.md

  ----------------------------------------------------------------------------
  ############################################################################

- Without typing these many lines, we can directly us onClickListener in the "mainactivity.java" file.
+ Without typing these many lines, we can directly use onClickListener in the "mainactivity.java" file.

  => first change :
   without creating object, we can directly use it